ztskhvaradze/great_expectatations/README.md

 ## Usage

-Run the Jupyter notebook, which demonstrates the following steps:

-1. Initialize a Great Expectations DataContext for your project.

-2. Set up and configure the SQL Server datasource.

-3. Create a new empty Expectation Suite.

-4. Create a BatchRequest to fetch data from the 'Production.Location' table in the AdventureWorks2012 database.

-5. Validate the data using a built-in profiler to automatically generate an Expectation Suite.
+Once you've completed the setup, follow these steps to run the notebook:

+Open the Jupyter notebook in Jupyter Lab, Jupyter Notebook, or your preferred Jupyter environment.

+Run each cell in the notebook sequentially to configure the Data Context, add the datasource, create a BatchRequest, use the built-in profiler to generate expectations, save the generated Expectation Suite, create a checkpoint, run the checkpoint, build Data Docs, and open them in the browser.

-6. Save the generated Expectation Suite to the DataContext.
+Review the generated Expectation Suite in the expectations folder, and examine validation results in the Data Docs.

-7. Add custom Expectations to the Expectation Suite for more specific validation checks.

-8. Validate the data against the custom Expectation Suite.

-9. Generate and open Data Docs in your default web browser to browse your Expectation Suites and validation results.

-10. Create a checkpoint configuration file for your data validation process.

-11. Run the checkpoint using the Great Expectations CLI command or programmatically in your Python code.

-The notebook demonstrates how to create Expectation Suites, validate data, generate Data Docs, and create Checkpoints using Great Expectations with SQL Server.
+Customize the notebook according to your needs, for example:

+Add more datasets and batch requests to analyze and validate additional tables.
+Adjust the built-in profiler's configuration to modify the way it generates expectations.
+For more advanced use cases, consult the Great Expectations documentation and explore other features such as custom profilers, custom expectations, and more complex validation scenarios.

 ## Creating a Checkpoint